zzaccaro/GCData_Project/CodeBook.md

 ## Section 3.
 Use descriptive activity names to name the activities in the data set
 Merge the data from section 2 with the activity table to include the descriptive activity names.

 ## Section 4.
-Appropriately label the data set with descriptive activity names.
+Appropriately label the data set with descriptive variable names.
 Use the gsub function for pattern replacement to give the data labels more descriptive names.

 ## Section 5.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject.